 In this tutorial I will use 21 as the ATR period.
 I am working with daily data and 21 trading days corresponds to approximately one month.
-There is of course no “correct” period and different settings suit different purposes, different markets, and different trading styles.
+There is no "correct" period and different settings suit different purposes, different markets, and different trading styles.

 Let's put the period setting in cell G2.

 In column G we will calculate the AVERAGE of column F (true range).
 We will make our calculations dynamic, which will allow as to change the ATR period easily just by changing the value in cell G2, without the need to rewrite any formulas.

 We can do this by combining AVERAGE with another Excel function – OFFSET.
 Let's start in the last row of our data.
 The formula in cell G68 is: